joplin/plugin-templates/README.md

 ## Default Templates
 You can define the templates you use the most as default templates.
 Currently you can have two default templates.
 One for `notes` and one for `to-dos`.
 You can also assign keyboard shortcuts to these defaults, so that you can quickly create a new note/to-do with the respective default template.

+## Using Notebooks to store templates
+Now, the plugin also supports using notebooks to store templates instead of tags.
+You can start using notebooks to store your templates by going to the plugin settings and selecting `Notebook` instead of `Tag`.

+Now, any note or todo placed in a notebook titled "Templates" will be considered a template.

 ## Changelog
 See [CHANGELOG.md](https://github.com/joplin/plugin-templates/blob/master/CHANGELOG.md).